RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Approximating Behaviors

-As these examples suggest, any final state of a program evaluated under an implementation context $I$ which is $\forall$-compatible with $S_{\forall}$ can also be produced using $\Downarrow_\forall$ and $S_\forall$.
-Appealing to this intuition, we call the evaluations of a \FunImp{} program $p$ using $\Downarrow_{\forall}$ the \emph{overapproximate executions} of $p$ under $S_\forall$. \begin{theorem} When run under an implementation context $I$ that is $\forall$-compatible with specification context $S_{\forall}$ with an initial state $\sigma$, a program $p$ will either diverge or evaluate to a state $\sigma'$ which is also the result of one of its overapproximate executions under $S_{\forall}$. \end{theorem}
+Any final state of a program evaluated under an implementation context $I$ which is $\forall$-compatible with $S_{\forall}$ can also be produced using $\Downarrow_\forall$ and $S_\forall$.
+Appealing to this intuition, we call the evaluations of a \FunImp{} program $p$ using $\Downarrow_{\forall}$ the \emph{overapproximate executions} of $p$ under $S_\forall$. \begin{theorem} When run under an implementation context $I$ that is $\forall$-compatible with specification context $S_{\forall}$ and an initial state $\sigma$, a program $p$ will either diverge or evaluate to a state $\sigma'$ which is also the result of one of its overapproximate executions under $S_{\forall}$. \end{theorem}